TheLovinator1/discord-reminder-bot/README.md

 Docker Hub: [thelovinator/discord-reminder-bot](https://hub.docker.com/r/thelovinator/discord-reminder-bot)

-- Install latest version of [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/).
+- Change directory to the extras folder.
-- Rename .env.example to .env and open it in a text editor.
+- Rename .env.example to .env and open it in a text editor (e.g., VSCode, Notepad++, Notepad).
+(The .env file in the extras folder, not in the root folder.)
   - If you can't see the file extension:
     - Windows 10: Click the View Tab in File Explorer and click the box next to File name extensions.
     - Windows 11: Click View -> Show -> File name extensions.